kurohat/pymap/README.md

 - NFS scan
 - using Nmap scripts

 **PS**: you should learn how to use Nmap before using this tool

+## UPDATED v 1.0
+Pymap is using threading when perfroming service scan.
+It reduce time taken for service scan more that 50% (Upon scanning a target with more than 5 open ports).
+I tested by scanning `beep.htb` which have 12 open ports.
+Pymap last version would take 350 sec, **V 1.0 takes only 150 sec!!!**

 # requriments
 - subprocess